 Here’s a little why security is important for big businesses, small companies, or home-based businesses:

 - Improves the productivity of a company/business

-- Deducts the chances of having to compensate for the loss of insurance.
+- It reduces the chances of having to compensate for the loss of insurance.

 - Protects multiple devices from being hacked into or infiltrated.